Ricardo Nazario y Colón is:

-- Accomplished Higher Education Administrator with over twenty years of experience in various industries including the U.S. Military, Colleges & Universities, Corporate Banking and State Government.
-A high level of independence, organizational loyalty and self-discipline.
+-An accomplished Higher Education Administrator with over twenty years of experience in various industries including the U.S. Military, Colleges & Universities, Corporate Banking and State Government.
+Possesses a high level of independence, organizational loyalty and self-discipline.
 A critical analyst with the ability to transfer ideas into practice.

 - Experienced in managing diverse groups of people at various stages of their career ladder.
 Adept at developing a streamline budget during times of financial exigency.

 - A team leader with strong interpersonal skills.
 Possess the ability to build "esprit de corps" within a task force and other special units of service.
 Skilled in client service, mentoring and staff development.